Find the following sections below:

-You can edit a result by clicking on the Edit button on the right of a row.
+You can edit a result by clicking on the Edit button on the left of a row.

-This will expand a slide-out where you can edit each custom field, assigned user and whether a result is ignored.
+It will display a page where you can edit each custom field, assigned user and whether a result is ignored.
 You will find that you can only edit fields on the right, and source data that cannot be edited is displayed on the left of the page.

-You can assign a result to a user by clicking on the Edit button on the left of the result and providing their email address in the Assignee field in the expanded slide-out.
+You can assign a result to a user by clicking on the Edit button on the left of the result and providing their email address in the Assigned to field.